devise-security/devise-security/README.md

     $ gem install bundler -v '1.17.3'
     $ BUNDLER_VERSION=1.17.3 wwtd

+## Maintenance Policy

+We are committed to maintain support for `devise-security` for all normal or security maintenance versions of the Ruby language [as listed here](https://www.ruby-lang.org/en/downloads/branches/), and for the Ruby on Rails framework [as per their maintenance policy](https://rubyonrails.org/maintenance/).

+Following the release of Rails 6, support for Rails 4.2 will be dropped when Ruby 2.4 reaches EOL on 2020-03-31.

 ## Copyright

 Copyright (c) 2011-2017 Marco Scholl.
 See LICENSE.txt for further details.